dikeshchouhan1/DevTinder/apiList.md

 - GET/user/requests/received
 - GET/user/feed - Get you the profile of other users on platform

-Status: ignore, interested , accepted , rejected
+Status: ignored, interested , accepted , rejected